13pixlar/sticky-list/readme.txt

 5. Front end list

 == Changelog ==

+= 1.4.4 =
+* Fixed an issue where a form in ajax mode would create a new entry in a multi page form

+= 1.4.3 =
+* Improved formating of numbers field

 = 1.4.2 =
 * Mark entries as read when viewed or edited on frontend